About dangerousmeta!

 Subjects covered.

 The range is broad, shifting slowly, constantly over time.
 But a few things remain foundations ... art and photography, design, applied digital technology, environmental issues, local New Mexican 'color,' political rhetoric.
-In short, eclecticism whilst searching for originality of style, perception and utterance.
+In short, eclecticism whilst searching for originality of style, perception and voice.

 Who writes this?